cosmos/cosmos-sdk/examples/simpleGov/README.md

 We will start by writting down your module's requirements.
 We are designing a simple governance module, in which we want:

 - Simple text proposals, that any coin holder can submit.
 - Proposals must be submitted with a deposit in Atoms.
-If the deposit is superior to a predefined value called `MinDeposit`, the proposal enters the voting period.
+If the deposit is larger than a  `MinDeposit`, the associated proposal enters the voting period.
 Otherwise it is rejected.
 - Bonded Atom holders can vote on proposal on a 1 bonded Atom 1 vote basis
 - Bonded Atom holders can choose between 3 options when casting a vote: `Yes`, `No` and `Abstain`.
 - If, at the end of the voting period, there are more `Yes` votes than `No` votes, the proposal is accepted.
 Otherwise, it is rejected.